Basics

 , the field may have multiple data columns mapped to it.The result payload will have an array of all mapped columns’ values instead of just a single value.
 Row hooks will have an entry in a manyToOne

-array for each mapped column.label
+array for each mapped column.Column matching

 or key